eman-on/smargroP/Digitals_Checker/readme.md

 In the list will be shown all not specified layers.
 There are several options:
 - Delete selected layer - will delete the layer with all information on it;
-- Show objects in selected layer - will show objects one by one in Digitals that you could change their layers.
+- Show selected layer objects - will show selected layer objects in Digitals that you could inspect them.